 At version 100.2, ArcGIS Runtime introduced analysis and analysis overlay classes to provide fast and dynamic visualization of analysis results in a scene view.
-The AGSAnalysis classes allow you to define analyses (such as viewshed or line of sight) to be performed using data in the current scene, then render results that are updated dynamically (as layers are added or removed, features are updated, camera position changes, and so on).
-See Analyze visibility in a scene view for examples of analysis classes.
+The AGSAnalysis classes allow you to define analyses (such as viewshed, line of sight, or distance measurement) to be performed using data in the current scene, then render results that are updated dynamically (as layers are added or removed, features are updated, camera position changes, and so on).
+See the Analyze visibility in a scene view and Location distance measurement topics for examples of analysis classes.

 Add an analysis overlay